Gillis scores 20 as Purdue beats Rutgers in Big Ten tourney

 Derek Simpson scored 18 points for Rutgers (19-14), which advanced with a 62-50 win against Michigan on Thursday.
 Cam Spencer had 13 points, and Clifford Omoruyi finished with 10 points and eight rebounds.

-The loss puts the Scarlet Knights on the bubble for the NCAA Tournament, but they think they’ve done enough to get in for the third straight season for the first time in the history of the program.

-“We don’t take the backseat to nobody,” guard Caleb McConnell said.
-“I feel like March Madness deserves to see us play in it, and I feel like that’s what they’ll get.”

-Rutgers had won five of its last six meetings with Purdue, including a 65-64 victory on Jan.
-2. But the Scarlet Knights struggled to score down the stretch, shooting 40% (14 for 35) from the field in the second half.
+The Scarlet Knights had won five of their last six meetings with the Boilermakers, including a 65-64 victory at Purdue on Jan.
+2. But they struggled to score down the stretch, shooting 40% (14 for 35) from the field in the second half.

 After Simpson’s 3-pointer trimmed Purdue’s lead to 50-49 with 8:29 left, Ethan Morton responded with two foul shots for the Boilermakers.
 Edey then dunked off a pass from Morton and Braden Smith made a jumper to make it 56-49 with 5:40 to go.